adamsilver/forms/manuscript/02-Controls.md

 		</fieldset>
 	</div>

-Note:
+I> ## Important
+I>

-1. The `id` attribute value, of the first control in the group, matches the `name` attribute value.
+I> The `id` attribute value of the first control in the group, matches the `name` attribute value.
 This is essential for the client-side validation as we will see later.

 ## Action buttons

+You must provide a submit button for everyform.
+No exceptions.
+This is expected, intuitive and required to work in all browsers without issue.
+It's standard and good practice.

-This are allows you to put primary and secondary call to actions on the page, typically at the bottom of the form.
+This HTML allows you to place any primary (and secondary) call to actions.
+Typically this is placed at the end of the form.

 	<div class="actions">
 		<input type="submit" value="Checkout" name="checkout">